vladimir-tutin/Plex-Auto-Collections/README.md

 #### TMDb Collection (List Type)

 The Movie Database (TMDb) strives to group movies into logical collections.
-This script can easily leverage that data:
+This script can easily leverage that data.
+You can use the full url or just type in the TMDb ID for the collection:

 ```yaml
 collections: